 Ideal Scenarios for Deputyship

-Deputyship is particularly relevant in situations where an individual has lost mental capacity and did not have an LPA in place.
-This could be due to an accident, sudden illness, or progressive conditions such as dementia.
+Deputyship is specifically required in situations where an individual has lost mental capacity and did not have an LPA in place.
+Common scenarios include:

 Lack of Capacity Considerations